Rate analysis: 2021 ACA Health Insurance Marketplace for Michigan

-In 2021, monthly ACA health insurance rates for Michigan’s lowest cost plans on the federal Health Insurance Marketplace decreased, on average.
+In 2021, monthly ACA health insurance rates for the lowest cost plans in Michigan on the Health Insurance Marketplace decreased, on average.
 These decreases occurred despite the many uncertainties associated with the coronavirus disease of 2019 (COVID-19).

 2021 ACA Health Insurance Marketplace plan options are robust for communities across Michigan.
 In many counties, rates have declined considerably.
 These 2021 Marketplace changes are favorable for consumers overall.
 However, rates have increased in other counties and regions.
 Consumers should review their options and make a plan selection by December 15, when the annual open enrollment period ends.

-Consumers already enrolled in a 2020 Marketplace plan should explore plan options and select a 2021 plan before being automatically reenrolled on December 16.
+Michigan consumers already enrolled in a 2020 plan should explore plan options and select a 2021 Health Insurance Marketplace plan before being automatically reenrolled on December 16.
 Last year’s lowest cost plans may not be the lowest cost plans the coming year.

 2021 ACA health insurance rates for Michigan